ivotron/porta-popper/README.md

 porta base
 ```

-The above stores the output in a `target.json` output file.
+The above stores the output in a `base.json` output file.

 --------

-Tune a system to replicate the performance of a container:
+Tune a target system to replicate the performance of a container:

 ```bash
 porta tune
 ```

-Which expects a `target.json` file in the current directory and
+Which expects a `base.json` file in the current directory and
 generates the values of tunable parameters (in a `parameters.json`
 file).
 Example output: